EshayDev/Amimod/README.md

 ## License

 - This tool is provided for internal use within **TEAM EDiSO** and their associates.<br>
-- It is not intended for distribution to the general public.
+- This repo can be forked and modified so long as original credit is given.
 All rights reserved.

 ## Credits
 - **Code:** [EshayDev](https://github.com/EshayDev/)